josephbeuysmum/Dertisch/README.md

 		...
 	}

-A `HeadChef`'s internal functionality is entirely concerned with initialization and dependency injection, whilst its public functionality is entirely concerned with granted access to other facets of its role.
+A `HeadChef`'s internal functionality is entirely concerned with initialization and dependency injection, whilst its public functionality is entirely concerned with granted access to its other facets.
 Keys are passed around internally in order to ensure that only facets of, say, a `HeadChef` can access its other facets.

 	class SomeHeadChefForWaiter: HeadChefForWaiter {
 		private let headChef: HeadChef